 How I learned to stop procrastinating and start realizing that now is the best time to launch or pivot a new product offering or startup – yes, despite the pandemic.

 Were you in the middle of launching a new product or startup when the pandemic hit?
-Like a lot of entrepreneurs, you probably hit the brakes on your project or put your new ideas on the back-burner in order to conserve resources and ride out the uncertainty.
+Like many entrepreneurs, you probably hit the brakes on your project or put your new ideas on the back burner to conserve resources and ride out the uncertainty.

-We have shifted into a new normal and some things are never going to go back to the way they were.
+We have shifted into a new normal, and some things will never return to how they were.

 So what do you do with your product/startup plans?

 What if I told you there has never been a better time to start up or pivot your product?

 While bracing for survival is often the first (and right) instinct during a crisis, once certain basic measures are in place, this is also a time to re-evaluate opportunities with a new perspective.

 Crises have historically resulted in a massive redistribution of the value chain from incumbents to new challenger companies and products.

 Here is a small sampling of such challenger companies and products created during past crises listed in chronological order from the great depression to the present:

 - Post the Great Depression 1930s: Disney, Hewlett-Packard, Lego.